Sponsored

 G20 – 29

 For instance, a student who wants to study Medicine and Surgery in Nigeria must have at least ABB.
 A and A* are 5 points, and B is 4 points.
-So, the total points with ABB is 13 points (an additional 1 point is always added for not having U) which make the total point 14 pt.
-This point puts you in a good position to be offered admission in any University in Nigeria.
+So, the total points with ABB is 13 points (an additional 1 point is always added for not having U) which makes the total point 14 pt.
+This point puts you in a good position to be offered admission to any University in Nigeria.

 Bolarinwa Olajire